jakehoward/piggy-ts/README.md

 ## What is it and why would I use it?

-When you're creating an application and want to use postres, there are a sea of libraries and options out there.
+When you're creating an application and want to use postgres, there are a sea of libraries and options out there.
 Postgres is a fantastic database, but it's not always easy to get up and running.
 Finding and using lower level libraries that are good at what they do is fiddly and requires a lot of research, using an ORM leads you away from the powerful SQL interface that allows you to get the most out of postgres and make your data a first class citizen in your application.

 Piggy isn't so much a library as a "prebuilt setup" that picks some libraries and offers an opinion on how they could be used.